ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/files.markdown

 * `ETag` is an internal file identifier, updated every time if a file is modified.
 The file is considered as modified when new content is uploaded, a name or its metadata are changed or any of those changes has been synchronized from a remote file system,
 * `Content-MD5` is a hash of file content, calculated on the fly during an upload by using MD5 algorithm,
 * `RavenFS-Size` is a total size of a file,
-* `Raven-Creation-Date`,  `Raven-Last-Modified` - dates of creation and last modification,
+* `Raven-Creation-Date`,  `Raven-Last-Modified` - dates of creation and last file modification,
 * `Raven-Synchronization-Version` is a number describing a file version in a file system,
 * `Raven-Synchronization-Source` is an unique identifier of an origin file server (where a last file modification has been made),
-* `Raven-Synchronization-History` is a list that consists of previous {`Raven-Synchronization-Version`, `Raven-Synchronization-Source`} pairs, updated every time a file is synchronized between servers.
+* `Raven-Synchronization-History` is a list that consists of previous {`Raven-Synchronization-Version`, `Raven-Synchronization-Source`} pairs, updated every time a file is modified or synchronized between servers.

 {INFO: Updating synchronization history}
 `Raven-Synchronization-Version`, `Raven-Synchronization-Source` and `Raven-Synchronization-History` are always updated together.
-Existing `Raven-Synchronization-Version`, `Raven-Synchronization-Source` values are added to the history array (`Raven-Synchronization-History`) and get new values then.
-All of those properties, according to their names, are utilized for synchronization purposes (conflicts handling).
+Existing `Raven-Synchronization-Version`, `Raven-Synchronization-Source` values are added to the history array (`Raven-Synchronization-History`) and new values are assigned.
+All of those properties, according to their names, are utilized for synchronization purposes (dealing with conflicts).
 {INFO/}